wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 This section defines the process for registering new WHIP protocol extensions URNs with IANA in the "WebRTC-HTTP ingestion protocol (WHIP) URNs" registry (see {{urn-whip-subspace}}).

-A WHIP Protocol Extension URNs is used as a value in the "rel" attribute of the Link header as defined in {{protocol-extensions}} for the purpose of signaling the WHIP protocol extensions supported by the WHIP Endpoints.
+A WHIP Protocol Extension URNs is used as a value in the "rel" attribute of the Link header as defined in {{protocol-extensions}} for the purpose of signaling the WHIP protocol extensions supported by the WHIP endpoints.

 WHIP Protocol Extensions URNs have a "ext" type as defined in {{urn-whip-subspace}}.